Szybet/esp32-arduino-lib-builder-esp32-arduino-lib-builderesp32-arduino-lib-builder-2024-06/README.md

-# esp32-arduino-lib-builder-2024-06
+# inkwatchy-lib-builder
-Because the commands in that repo doesn't work, or on the esp-idf docs site...
+Some guide, container for the fork here: https://github.com/Szybet/esp32-arduino-lib-builder

 Install on your host system:
 ```